Moonbase59/autocue/FAQ.md

 ### Tagging software I trust and use

+Most of these are available for Linux, MacOS and Windows.

 - [_MusicBrainz Picard_](https://picard.musicbrainz.org/) — Ideal for initial tagging of files, and you help the community when getting a free MusicBrainz account and help adding new albums.
 Uses _Mutagen_.
 - [_Kid3_](https://kid3.kde.org/) — Originally part of the KDE desktop, but can be installed on others.
 Very good for "the quick fix", like changing `liq_blankskip`.
 - _cue_file_.
 For pre-processing and adding Autocue/ReplayGain (track) data.
 Uses _Mutagen_.
-- _mid3v2_ — Part of _Mutagen_, nice to quickly change a tag or two in a shell script.
+- [_mid3v2_](https://mutagen.readthedocs.io/en/latest/man/mid3v2.html) — Part of _Mutagen_, nice to quickly change a tag or two in a shell script.
 Only for MP3, though.
 - [MP3 Diags](https://mp3diags.sourceforge.net/) — To repair some hard-to-catch problems with MP3 files.
 Not for general tagging.
+- Honorable mention: [foobar2000](https://www.foobar2000.org/) — Windows only.
+Versatile player/tag editor that also does things right.

 As always, you should _know what you’re doing_, and set up these tools appropriately.